Link:

 Persecution in education

 Baha’i school children at all levels continue to be monitored and slandered by administrators and teachers in schools.
 Secondary school students often face pressure and harassment, and some have been threatened with expulsion.
 Religious studies teachers are known to insult and ridicule Baha'i beliefs.
 In a few reported cases, when Baha'i students attempt to clarify matters at the request of their peers, they are summoned to the school authorities and threatened with expulsion if they continue to "teach" their Faith.
-Young Baha’is continue to be denied access to public and private colleges and universities in Iran as a matter of official policy(link is external), which requires that they be expelled if they manage to enroll and school authorities learn that they are Baha’is.
+Young Baha’is continue to be denied access to public and private colleges and universities in Iran as a matter of official policy, which requires that they be expelled if they manage to enroll and school authorities learn that they are Baha’is.
 Those working in support of the Baha’i Institute for Higher Education (BIHE), an ad hoc, volunteer effort of the Iranian Baha’i community to provide education for its young people, have been at various times arrested, harassed and imprisoned.

 Other recent incidents of discrimination in education include the September 2014 expulsion of a Baha'i from Baharestan University in Esfahan and an August 2014 expulsion from Payame-Noor University.